ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 More information on the AWS documentation: [Create IAM Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html)

+2. ### Create Identity and Access Management (IAM) User You have to create an IAM User to limit resource permission to your CI.
+In addition, the IAM User provides fixed `AWS Access Key Id` and `AWS Secret access key` values.

+**Make notes of the the users credentials as you will need them in futures steps of the setup.**

+For this user, you have to add the following `policies`:
+- vht-passrole (created before)
+- AmazonEC2FullAccess (AWS managed policy --> It already exists in your account)
+- AmazonS3FullAccess (AWS managed policy --> It already exists in your account)
+- AmazonSSMFullAccess (AWS managed policy --> It already exists in your account)

+You also need to add the following `Permission boundary`:
+- PowerUserAccess

+The user can be called `vht`.

+More information on the AWS documentation: [Create IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)

 3. ### Create an IAM Role For EC2 Services
 You have to create IAM Role to be attached to the EC2 Instances.
 This role gives EC2 Instances access to S3 buckets and SSM services.
 For this role, you have to add the following `policies`: